 The response rate is calculated according to AAPOR standards (AAPOR, 2011).
-The response rate (RR1) is reported, which includes all cases of unknown eligibility in the denominator and therefore provides the minimum value of all response rates.
+The response rate (RR1) is reported, which includes all cases of unknown eligibility in the denominator and therefore provides the minimum value of all response rates 23 .
 The response rate at the household level is calculated from the share of usable household interviews as a proportion of the total usable household interviews and non-neutral nonresponses.
 Only households in which all members have passed away or moved abroad permanently are considered cases of neutral nonresponse.
-Households are considered usable if at least one complete household interview and at least one complete personal interview are available. $\rightarrow$ Table A4 shows the response rates at the household level for wave 13.
+Households are considered usable if at least one complete household interview is available.
+New households are considered usable if both the household interview and at least one complete personal interview are available. \rightarrow Table A4 shows the response rates at the household level for wave 14.